 Fortescue is committed to contributing to global efforts to combat climate change.
-We accept the scientific consensus as assessed by the Intergovernmental Panel on Climate Change (IPCC) and supports the Paris Agreement goal of limiting global temperature rise to well below two degree Celsius above pre-industrial levels.
+We accept the scientific consensus as assessed by the Intergovernmental Panel on Climate Change (IPCC) and support the Paris Agreement goal of limiting global temperature rise to well below two degrees Celsius above pre-industrial levels.

 We also support Australia's commitment to reduce emissions by 26-28 per cent from 2005 levels by 2030 and the UN Framework Convention on Climate Change which mandates that individual nations take responsibility for emissions within their own borders.

 Climate change is a complex and challenging issue and successful mitigation will require a coordinated approach between government, business and the community.
 Collaboration will be critical in ensuring that policy frameworks are able to deliver mitigation outcomes that support the Paris Agreement objectives while incentivising innovation and supporting economic stability and growth.

 Task Force on Climate-related Financial Disclosures

 Fortescue supports the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), recognising that TCFD-aligned climate risk disclosures provide the transparency, consistency and detail required by our stakeholders to assess performance in this area.